Chicken Gumbo Soup, that childhood favorite from the red-labeled can is now within your reach – homemade, tastier, and better for you!

 The original directions call for you to saute the butter, ham, celery, onion, pepper, and rice.
 Stir in the flour and a cup of chicken broth and then dump all the ingredients into a slow cooker, including uncooked chicken pieces.
 However, I prefer to make this Chicken Gumbo Soup with cooked chicken and to cook the soup itself on the stove top.
 I like the textures better.
 But, know that you can absolutely make it in the slow cooker if you like.

 - 1/2 cup chopped bell pepper I use whatever color I have on hand

 - 1/4 cup uncooked rice

 - 10 cups chicken stock I use homemade

 - 1 cup frozen sliced okra no need to thaw

 - 1 cup canned black-eyed peas rinsed and drained

 - 2 cups chopped cooked chicken

 - 1/2 teaspoon dried dill weed

-- In a large skillet over medium high heat, heat the butter and saute the ham, celery, onion, and pepper until the onion begins to be translucent, about 10 minutes.
-Add the rice and stir for 5 minutes.
-Stir in the flour and at once pour in a cup of broth, scraping up the pan juices.
+- In a large heavy pot over medium high heat, heat the butter and saute the onion, celery, and pepper until the onion begins to be translucent, about 7 minutes.
+Add the ham, rice, and flour and stir for 3 minutes.
+Add one cup of the stock and stir to combine.